Einliterflasche/pg-worm/pg-worm/README.md

     // Querying data is just as easy:

-    // Retrieve all entities there are...
+    // Retrieve all users there are...
     let all_users: Vec<User> = User::select(Filter::all()).await;
     assert_eq!(all_users.len(), 2);

-    // Or just one...
+    // Or look for Bob...
     let bob: Option<User> = User::select_one(User::name.eq("Bob")).await;
     assert!(bob.is_some());
     assert_eq!(bob.unwrap().name, "Bob");

+    // Or delete Bob, since he does not actually exists User::delete(User::name.eq("Bob")).await;

     // Graceful shutdown
     Ok(())
 }